Prioritize Your Association’s Technology Needs

 - DelCor Staff

 Good enough is no longer good enough when it comes to technology.
 No matter how much money you’ve invested in technology, your ‘maybe next year’ list continues to grow.
-Mobile, responsive, social, data analytics, online communities, content management, meeting technology – how do you decide where to invest your limited budget?
+Mobile, responsive, social, data analytics, online communities, content management, meeting technology, data privacy—how do you decide where to invest your limited budget?

 How do You Determine Your Organization’s Technology Needs?

-As if living in the technology land of plenty wasn’t enough, now everyone is in the buyer’s seat.
-Technology is no longer a mysterious members-only club behind the closed server room door.
-We are all technology consumers who can easily purchase technology without including IT staff in the loop because tools and systems are readily available, affordable, and turnkey.
+Everyone is a technology consumer—and buyer.
+Technology is no longer locked away in the server room.
+Association and nonprofit staff can easily purchase software without keeping IT staff in the loop because tools and systems are readily available, affordable, and turnkey.